NFL notebook: WR Jeudy agrees to terms with Broncos | Sports-Games

 Like all first-round picks, Lamb's deal has a fifth-year team option.
 Lamb, who was the 17th overall pick of the 2020 NFL Draft, was the first wide receiver selected by the Cowboys in the first round since Dez Bryant in 2010.
 The All-American caught 62 passes for 1,327 yards and 14 touchdowns last season with Oklahoma, adding another touchdown rushing.

 Lamb recorded 173 receptions for 3,292 yards and 32 touchdowns for the Sooners.
-His touchdown receptions rank second in program history, the yardage is third and the receptions are sixth. --Field Level Media
+His touchdown receptions rank second in program history, the yardage is third and the receptions are sixth. --The Minnesota Vikings announced the signings of the rest of their draft class, with 14 signings in all to complete the group of 15.

+First-round picks Justin Jefferson and Jeff Gladney lead the way, followed by offensive linemen Ezra Cleveland, Blake Brandel and Kyle Hinton; cornerbacks Cameron Dantzler and Harrison Hand; defensive linemen D.J.
+Wonnum, James Lynch and Kenny Willekes, linebacker Troy Dye, wideout K.J.
+Osborn and safeties Josh Metellus and Brian Cole II.
+Seventh-round quarterback Nate Stanley had already signed his contract.